 The City of North Port’s Neighborhood Development Services - Planning Division will be making changes to the City’s Unified Land Development Code (ULDC) and would like public input throughout the process.

 Staff met to kick off the project in mid-October, and more meetings are in the works for the public to get involved and give feedback.
 Keep an eye on this page for a meeting list.

 What is the ULDC?

-In other words, when a developer comes to the City of North Port and wants to build a shopping center, the developer relies on the Uniform Land Development Code’s requirements.
+When a developer comes to the City of North Port and wants to build an office park, shopping center, or factory, the developer must follow the Uniform Land Development Code.
 The same is true for homeowners.
 Any development taking place in the City of North Port must meet the requirements of the ULDC.
-These requirements or codes are the building blocks that create the vibrant design of our City and enhance our quality of life.
+These requirements are the regulatory framework that holds together the vibrant design of our City, with the goal of enhancing our quality of life.

 How can I get involved?

 As the city’s planning department moves forward with the process of updating the ULDC, public input is taken in.
 This is to insure the clarity of the document to those citizens who use it.
 It is incredibly important that the ULDC reflect the needs and desires of the public and in turn the public knows what the ULDC is and does.